Weekend at Bernie's II

 Weekend at Bernie's II is a 1993 American black comedy film written and directed by Robert Klane.
 It is the sequel to Klane's 1989 comedy Weekend at Bernie's and starring Andrew McCarthy, Jonathan Silverman, Terry Kiser and Barry Bostwick.

-Taking place a few days after the first film, it tells the story of Larry and Richard once again ending up with their late boss's corpse which is targeted by a voodoo queen hired by mobsters who want to find the $2 million that Bernie embezzled.
+Taking place a few days after the first film, it tells the story of Larry and Richard once again ending up with their late boss' corpse which is targeted by a voodoo queen hired by mobsters who want to find the $2 million that Bernie embezzled.

 The film was panned by critics and grossed $12.7 million at the box office.

 Plot

 Larry Wilson and Richard Parker are at a Manhattan morgue where they see the corpse of their CEO, Bernie Lomax.
 Larry falsely claims Bernie as his uncle so he can get some of Bernie's possessions, including Bernie's credit card.
 At the insurance company, Larry and Richard are quizzed by their boss and Arthur Hummel, the company's internal investigator, who ask them if they have the $2 million that Bernie embezzled.
 They deny knowing where the money is, but their boss believes they are lying and fires them.
 He also sends Hummel after them, giving him two weeks to prove their guilt.

 Over dinner, paid for with Bernie's credit card, Larry tells Richard he found a key to a safe deposit box in St. Thomas, U.S. Virgin Islands.
 Larry asks Richard if he will use the computer at work to see if the $2 million is in Bernie's account.
 At first, Richard refuses but ultimately gives in.

 Meanwhile, in the U.S. Virgin Islands, a voodoo queen named Mobu is hired by mobsters to find the $2 million Bernie stole.
 She sends two servants, Henry and Charles, to go to New York, get Bernie's body, use a voodoo ceremony to reanimate him, and bring him back to her so he can lead her to the money.
 Accidents plague their attempts to get Bernie back.
 They prepare in a bathroom at a shady adult movie theatre for the voodoo ceremony.
 Having lost the sacrificial chicken, they use a pigeon instead.
 As a result, Bernie is reanimated but only moves when he hears music.
 At the 42nd Street–Grand Central subway station, Henry and Charles soon abandon him to chase a man who stole their boombox.

 Later that night, Larry and Richard sneak into their office building to check Bernie's account, only to find that Bernie is the only one who can open it.
 Police officers soon arrest them for breaking and entering.
 After their release, they find Bernie, whom they believe is still wholly dead, stuff him into a suitcase, bring him with them to the Virgin Islands, and put him into a small refrigerator in their hotel room.